Marketcetera/marketcetera/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download the installer for your platform
+### Pre-Built Packages
+* [Download](https://confluence.marketcetera.com/x/YoAV) the installer for your platform.
+There are two installers to download and run: one for the server-side components and one for the user interface, named Photon.
+The last Photon release is 3.1.0 and is compatible with the current 3.x server-side packages.
+Download one server-side package and one Photon package.
-Run the installer.
+* Run the installers.
 There are a few choices, but it’s OK to just accept the defaults the first time through.
+* Start DARE, the Deploy Anywhere Routing Engine.
+This is the main server-side package and is required.
-Start the Strategy Engine.
+* If desired, start the Strategy Engine.
 On Windows, there is a Start Menu option, you can also run from the command line on any platform.
-The Strategy Engine will connect to a cloud instance of DARE, the Marketcetera routing engine.
-If you follow the instructions, you’ll also start a test market data adapter and create a data flow.
+The Strategy Engine will connect to the local instance of DARE.
 The Strategy Engine, along with providing the ability to execute strategies, also serves as the Market Data Nexus in this configuration, that is, it supplies market data.
-As configured, the market data is randomly generated test data.
+As configured, the market data is from our cloud test exchange.
 Later on, you can switch to real market data, though there are typically costs associated with that.
-Start Photon, the user interface component.
+* Start Photon, the user interface component.
 You’ll be prompted to log in.
-The cloud instance of DARE, to which you’ll be logging in, has a user for testing purposes: user/password (that’s username: ‘user’ and password: ‘password’).
+The local instance of DARE, to which you’ll be logging in, has a user for testing purposes: user/password (that’s username: ‘user’ and password: ‘password’).

+### Build from Source

-### Prerequisites
+#### Prerequisites

-* maven
+* maven 3 or higher
-* java
+* java 8 or higher

 ### Installation